SAP/open-ux-tools/packages/deploy-tooling/README.md

 Options:
-  -c, --config <path-to-yaml>          Path to config yaml file -y, --yes                            yes to all questions (default: false) -n, --no-retry                       do not retry if deploy fails for any reason --verbose                            verbose log output (default: false) --destination  <destination>         Destination in SAP BTP pointing to an ABAP system --url <target-url>                   URL of target ABAP system
+  -c, --config <path-to-yaml>          Path to config yaml file -y, --yes                            yes to all questions (default: false) -n, --abort-retry                    do not retry if deploy fails for any reason (default: false) --verbose                            verbose log output (default: false) --destination  <destination>         Destination in SAP BTP pointing to an ABAP system --url <target-url>                   URL of target ABAP system